entisys360/guidelines/README.md

 ![Logo of the project](/docs/images/entisys360.webp)

-# Entisys360 Guidelines
+# Coding and Style Guidelines
-> Coding, style and configuration guidelines
+> Coding, style and configuration guidelines for Entisys360

 This repository should serve as the single Source of Truth for the Entisys360 way of doing things.